 SPORTSNATION CO-HOST AND ESPN RADIO CO-HOST

-Former All-Pro defensive end Marcellus Wiley is the co-host of ESPN2’s Los Angeles-based studio show SportsNation (weekdays at 3 p.m.
-ET) alongside Max Kellerman.
-The hosts of the clever and off-beat show discuss the day’s hottest and most compelling sports topics.
+Former All-Pro defensive end Marcellus Wiley is a commentator on ESPN2’s Los Angeles-based studio show SportsNation (weekdays at 3 p.m.
+ET) alongside Max Kellerman with host Michelle Beadle.
+The trio discuss the day’s hottest and most compelling sports topics.

 In addition to SportsNation, Wiley co-hosts “Max & Marcellus” on 710AM ESPN Radio Los Angeles with Kellerman.
 The program airs weekdays 2:45 – 7 p.m.
 PT and features lively discussions on the day’s top sports news and events.